 They are usually classified by "bands", that is the number of different wavelengths of LEDs that are used in the light.
 The simplest and cheapest types may have only 2 bands (2 different wavelengths, one red and one blue), or 4 bands (2 different wavelengths of blue, and 2 different wavelengths of red LEDs).
-Adding different wavelengths of blue and red LEDs, allows for a broader peak of light in each of the blue and red areas (see graph below):
+Adding different wavelengths of blue and red LEDs, allows for a broader peak of light in each of the blue and red areas (see graph on next page):

-You can see from the graph that the output of these LED grow lights is actually a pair of spikes in the blue and red regions of the spectrum, with the quad (4 band) type having broader output spikes.
+You can see from the graph that the output of the Blue + Red LED grow lights is actually a pair of spikes in the blue and red regions of the spectrum.
 There is almost no light at all in the 500nm to 580nm green to yellow portion of the spectrum, which is necessary (especially if one is considering the McCree curve).
 The dual band type's light output in the red barely covers the chlorophyll synthesis line at 660nm.
 These LED grow lights do not have a close match to the PAR, or the McCree, curves.